why Delta Air Lines Inc. [DAL] is a Good Choice for Investors After New Price Target of $50.94

 Argus have made an estimate for Delta Air Lines Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on January 05, 2023.
 While these analysts kept the previous recommendation, Goldman raised their target price to Buy.
 The new note on the price target was released on December 16, 2022, representing the official price target for Delta Air Lines Inc. stock.
 Previously, the target price had yet another drop from $50 to $40, while Evercore ISI kept a In-line rating on DAL stock.

-Delta Air Lines Inc. [DAL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.74.
-With this latest performance, DAL shares gained by 20.04% in over the last four-week period, additionally plugging by 20.75% over the last 6 months – not to mention a rise of 0.16% in the past year of trading.
+Delta Air Lines Inc. [DAL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.23.
+With this latest performance, DAL shares gained by 12.52% in over the last four-week period, additionally plugging by 20.34% over the last 6 months – not to mention a drop of -0.23% in the past year of trading.

 Delta Air Lines Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.50 and a Current Ratio set at 0.60.